phihen/rock-paper-scissors/README.md

 # rock-paper-scissors
+This is a learning project.
 A simple rock-paper-scissors game.
 Written in JS